seankamugasa/Blog-App/README.md

 <!> START
 ** Assuming you have read all the instructions in PART (B) ** Assuming you already have pip or pipenv Installed on your Machine.
-Assuming you are familiar with migration(s) procedures in Django Frame Work.
+** Assuming you are familiar with migration(s) procedures in Django Frame Work.

-1. Setup the virtual Environment in terminal 1
+1. Setup the virtual Environment via terminal.
    $  pipenv --python <version>

 2. Activate the Environment